 Robot Measuring Cups

-Oh my gosh, this thing is THE BEST.
+Oh my gosh, is the best.
 He disassembles into a fully-functioning set of measuring cups (including 1 cup, 1/2 cup, 1/3 cup, and 1/4 cup).
 Each of the measuring cups are marked with their sizes in relief, so you don't have to worry about the size numbers washing off over time.
 He's easy to take apart and put back together.
-He's dishwasher safe, and best of all, sits nicely on the shelf (saving you ever-precious kitchen drawer space).
+He's dishwasher safe, and best of all, sits nicely on the shelf (saving you ever-precious kitchen drawer space). this thing

 Robot Beer Opener